 Slide Mountain is King of the Catskills.
-Topping out at just below 4200′ it is the highest point of land between the Green Mountains of Vermont and the high peaks in West Virgina.
+Topping out at just below 4200′, it is the highest point of land between the Green Mountains of Vermont and the high peaks in West Virginia.
 It has a wonderful summit adorned with Balsam Fir and is full of Catskill history.
 So what’s wrong with Slide?

 Slide Mountain is crowded

 A resurgence in the love of outdoor fitness and hiking has more people on the trail.
-In the Catskills and Adirondacks in New York hiking has exploded.
-There are some peaks that simply draw a crowd.
+In the Catskills and Adirondacks in New York, hiking has exploded.
+Some peaks draw a crowd.
 Slide Mountain is one of them.
-On a busy day, it is not unlikely that you will spend your summit time with 50 people.
+It is not unlikely that you will spend your summit time with 50 people on a busy day.
 That’s just part of the experience.
 The main trail from Slide Mountain Road can be so jammed up that it feels like a busy town on Main Street.

 The main route up Slide Mountain is tedious

-I have to admit, the main route up Slide is kind of boring.
-It has its beauty but it is not an attention grabber.
-You’ll find most of the ascent on the old jeep road for the long gone fire tower.
+I have to admit; the main route up Slide is boring.
+It has its beauty, but it is not an attention grabber.
+You’ll find most of the ascent on the old jeep road for the long-gone fire tower.
 It is not until you reach the upper portions does the trail offer much in the way of views.
-The upper forest is beautiful but so is the forest on other trails on Slide.
-Most of your climb will be somewhat boring.
+The upper forest is beautiful, but so is the forest on other trails on Slide.
+Most of your climb will be somewhat mundane.

-Get off the “dog route”.
+Get off the “dog route.”
 By hiking the Curtis – Ormsbee Trail or taking the much longer route from Woodland Valley, you’ll get more bang for your buck.
-For the skilled and adventurous, there are other ways up Slide that don’t include a trail.
+For the skilled and adventurous, other ways up Slide don’t include a trail.
 In fact, read our comprehensive Slide Mountain Page.

 The summit view is not what it used to be